NVIDIA-Merlin/HierarchicalKV/master/_sources/README.md.txt

 - It is difficult to efficiently control consumption growth of limited HBM with customized strategies.
 - Most generic key-value libraries provide low HBM and host memory utilization.

-EmbedKV alleviates these challenges and helps the machine learning engineers in RecSys with the following benefits:
+HierarchicalKV alleviates these challenges and helps the machine learning engineers in RecSys with the following benefits:

 - Supports training large RecSys models on **HBM and host memory** at the same time.
 - Provides better performance by **full bypassing CPUs** and reducing the communication workload.